willfurnass/sheffield_hpc/stanagepilot/software/apps/abaqus.rst

     #SBATCH --mail-user=a.person@sheffield.ac.uk
     #SBATCH --mail-type=ALL
     module load ABAQUS/2018
-    module load ifort/2019.1.144-GCC-8.2.0-2.31.1
+    module load iccifort/2019.5.281
     unset SLURM_GTIDS
     abaqus job=my_job input=umatmst3.inp user=umatmst3.f scratch=$TMPDIR memory="8gb" interactive

-Note that the module ``ifort/2019.1.144-GCC-8.2.0-2.31.1``, required for compiling the user subroutines, may not be automatically loaded when the module for Abaqus is loaded.
+Note that the module ``iccifort/2019.5.281``, required for compiling the user subroutines, is not automatically loaded when the module for Abaqus is loaded.

 ------------